mattpopovich/mattpopovich.com/_posts/2026-06-06-ios-built-in-auto-clicker-full-guide.md

 ---
-title: "iPhone's Built-in Auto Clicker: FULL GUIDE"
+title: "iOS's Built-in Auto Clicker: FULL GUIDE"
 author: matt_popovich           # Reference author_id in _data/authors.yml
 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
-date: 2026-03-17 21:52:18 -0600
+date: 2026-06-06 02:48:18 -0600
-categories: [Blog, TODO]    # <=2 values here: top category and sub category
+categories: [Blog, YouTube]    # <=2 values here: top category and sub category
 tags: [apple, how to, tech, tutorial, youtube, ios, iphone, ipad]                # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false